 One of the most straightforward career goals is to improve your work’s quality, quantity, and efficiency.

 These metrics will depend on your profession and company.
 But they usually involve increasing customer satisfaction, delivering projects within deadlines, and reducing company expenses.

-A long term career goal is broader than a short term one.
-Some don’t have a defined timeline as such and might take several years to accomplish.
+A long-term career goal is broader than a short-term one.
+Some don’t have a defined timeline as such and might take several years to complete.